platformsh/platformsh-docs/src/tutorials/dropbox.md

 ## Deploying the final solution

 Return to you editor and open `.platform.app.yaml` again.
-Add this startup command to `web.commands.start`, modified to run in the background.

-Edit your `web` section to look like this -
+Add the startup command to `web.commands.start`, modified to run in the background.
+After you edit your `web` section it should look like this -

 ```yaml
 web: